MicrosoftDocs/sdk-api/sdk-api-src/content/syncregistration/index.md

 ## -description

-This header is used by Windows Sync.
+This header is used by winsync.
 For more information, see:

 - [Windows Sync](../_winsync/index.md)